 Rather than hire a full-time employee, co-talent sites offer individual investors and companies fractional access to expertise on a daily, weekly, or multi-monthly project basis.
 “The need to hire full-time has been obsolesced, and with it, a certain talent democracy has settled: you or your company needn’t be wealthy or well-known to attack freelance expertise,” a 2019 Forbes article on CleverX states.

-With platforms like Upwork, Fiverr, and Freelancer.com, independent experts can work anywhere and still communicate with clients around the world with relative ease.
+With platforms like Upwork, Fiverr, and Freelancer.com, independent experts can work anywhere and still communicate with clients worldwide with relative ease.
 Ultimately, this model helps entrepreneurs, budding start-ups and SMEs get the expertise they need without paying the price of a seasoned consultant.

 It’s a win-win for everyone.
-As financial support is funneled towards the knowledge-sharing economy, organizations are better able to access the guidance of a seasoned expert to help them navigate unpredictable or volatile times.
+As financial support is funneled towards the knowledge-sharing economy, organizations can better access the guidance of a seasoned expert to help them navigate unpredictable or volatile markets.

 Growth in Corporate Expert Networks